redlibrarian/redlibrarian.github.io/_posts/2017-11-23-beyond-ip-authentication.markdown

 Collings](https://twitter.com/collingstruth) pointed out that another way vendors can/will benefit from the fracturing of authentication systems is by continuing the trend of building walled-gardens.
-As we've soon over the last few years, the library vendor ecosystem has been consolidating into fewer and fewer hands.
+As we've seen over the last few years, the library vendor ecosystem has been consolidating into fewer and fewer hands.
 One strategy in this consolidation seems to be to acquire as many user tools as possible (discovery system, citation management, knowledge base, etc) in order to